7 Frustrating Winter Fashion Problems—and How to Fix Them

 In the cold, dry months, static cling can make even your prettiest dress stick to you in all the wrong places.
 Banish static with this little trick: Simply hide a safety pin underneath your clothes to remove the electric charge.
 If you’re in a rush and can’t find a safety pin, run a metal hanger under your clothes before you run out the door.
 Cool, huh?
 Here are more genius ways to get rid of static.

 Wearing a sweater or a wool coat almost always means the blouse underneath will be covered in fuzz.
-(Love layering?
-Learn how to layer clothes to stay warm this winter).
 If you don’t have a lint roller on hand, reach into your makeup bag and grab your trusty beauty blender—the lint will stick right to it!

 A run in your tights

 Does it feel like you’re constantly buying and trashing tights in the winter?
 The next time you get a run or hole, spray it with hairspray to harden the edges and prevent it from widening.
 You can also coat the edges with clear nail polish, which will have the same effect.
 (You’ll be amazed by these other creative uses for hairspray.)